FedeDP/ncursesFM/README.md

 ## Known bugs
 * installing packages segfaults if package is for the wrong arch, and packagekit daemon segfaults too: https://github.com/hughsie/PackageKit/issues/87.
-* is_iso_mounted() will leak some mem when is called.
-In my tests, it leaks 19 bytes.
-Again, not my fault: https://github.com/karelzak/util-linux/issues/275.
-I hope the patch i provided will be included in their next release.

 ## Install instructions: